ppwa-io/sustainability-skills-library/README.md

-# Skills Library for Sustainability Professionals
+# Claude Skills Library for Sustainability Professionals

 An open-source library of **SKILL.md files** for sustainability practitioners working with [Claude](https://claude.ai) and [Claude Code](https://claude.ai/claude-code).